 - You haven’t identified your brand’s personality

 Brand attributes are the characteristics that make up the personality of your business.
-In order to establish credibility and trust with your target audience, you need to know how to promote your brand authentically.
+In order to establish credibility and trust with your target audience, you need to know how to authentically promote your brand.

 1. The brand is properly positioned

-Regardless of the type of business you run, the following questions must be answered to help identify your brand attributes:
+Regardless of the type of business you run, the following questions must be answered in order to help identify your brand attributes:

 - Who are you?
 Identity is everything in branding.
 Your brand should be instantly recognizable in all aspects of communication.